The Building Blocks of Kundalini Yoga

 Kundalini Yoga integrates mantras into practice, and you will often see them used as part of a kriya.
 A mantra can also be practiced on its own simply by singing, chanting, or reciting it for any length of time.
 Chanting is a great way to become familiar with the experience of different mantras before combining them with other elements in a full kriya.

-Now that you understand the basic building blocks of a kriya, it’s time to put them together into a practice session!
+Now that you understand the basic building blocks of a kriya,

 Next up, we invite you to: